gatperdut/bg-partner/README.md

 ## Development TODOs

-* Check crash when closing the game (seen only on windows, check linux too).
-* accelQuit.
+- check crash in linux when closing BG in wmctrl.
-* check running from a shell in windows.
+- check running from a shell in windows.
-* move all the webpack stuff + cleanup.ts into a folder.
+- move all the webpack stuff + cleanup.ts into a folder.
-* app icon!
+- app icon! windows ok. linux?